great-expectations/great_expectations/docs/reference/core_concepts/expectations/distributional_expectations.rst

 Partition Objects
 --------------------------------------------------------------------------------

-The core constructs of a great expectations distributional expectation are the partitions, which are intervals/classes in a distributions and are made of histogram bins and their associated weights.
+Distributional expectations rely on expected distributions or "partition objects", which are built from intervals for continuous data or categorical classes and their associated weights.

 For continuous data: